Troyhy/django-app-template/README.rst

-django-app-template
+django-ng-app-template
 ========================

-This is a template for creating a new reusable application for Django.
+This is a template for creating a new reusable AngularJS application for Django.
 This uses the template feature added to the ``startapp`` command in Django 1.4.
 While creating the app requires using Django 1.4 you can choose to support earlier versions once it has been created.

 To start a new app with this template::